Spencer star Kristen Stewart doesn’t want to hide anymore

 “This person, this character that we’re thinking about from her inner experience feels like Anne Boleyn is sitting at that table and it’s so much more fun and honest to have her there,” Stewart said.
 “I think it’s something that movies can do that not many other art forms can do.”

-Being part of the “award conversation” has also been an interesting experience for both of them, but mostly because of its ability to broaden the conversation about a movie.
+Being part of the “award conversation” has also been an interesting experience for both of us, but mostly because of its ability to broaden the conversation about a movie.

 “As they say, you only care about prizes when they give them to you,” said Larraín, laughing.